Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Curvature Estimates for multiplicity one solutions

-\begin{claim}For $\e$ small enough, the nodal set $\{u=0\}$ is an embedded hypersurface and the generalized second fundamental form of $u$ near $\{u=0\}$ is of order $o(\e^{-1})$.\end{claim} By the monotonicity formula $\e$-rescalings of multiplicity one solutions centered at the nodal set, have multiplicity one at infinity and therefore are one dimensional by Theorem \ref{wangentire}.
-This implies $\e |\nabla u|\neq 0$ on the nodal set.
+By the monotonicity formula, $\e$-rescalings of multiplicity one solutions centered at the nodal set, have multiplicity one at infinity and therefore are one dimensional by \cref{wangentire}.
+This implies $|\nabla u|\neq 0$ on the nodal set, if $\e$ is small enough.
 The estimate on the second fundamental form follows from the smoothness of the convergence of the rescalings to the 1-D solution, which has planar level sets.

 \begin{claim} For $\e$ small enough, the nodal set is a normal graph $\Gamma(f)=\{u=0\}$ for some $f\in C^{\infty}(\Gamma)$.
 Moreover, the Lipschitz norm of $f$ is uniform on $\e$.\end{claim}